somatechlat/somafractalmemory/docs/DEVELOPER_ENVIRONMENT.md

 If you run this **outside** of Kubernetes, you can skip the Helm/Kind steps and hit the API directly at `http://localhost:9595`.

 ### 6.2 Working with the Consumer
-The consumer reads from Redpanda and writes to Postgres/Qdrant.
+The consumer reads from Kafka and writes to Postgres/Qdrant.
 To run it locally (without Helm) use:
 ```bash
 python -m scripts.run_consumers
 ```